Plot the log-likelihood contours of a distribution

 Using a rank-based normalization of the colors

-%% In the previous plots, there was little color variation for isolines corresponding to high log-likelihood values.
+In the previous plots, there was little color variation for isolines corresponding to large log-likelihood values.
 This is due to a steep cliff visible for low values of \sigma.
 To make the color variation clearer around -13, we use a normalization based on the rank of the level curve and not on its value.

 contour.setColorMapNorm("rank")